-- The bar and stage are in the same room, so you don’t have to miss any music while you get a drink
+- The bar and stage are in the same room, you don’t have to miss the music while you get a drink

-Mr. Wolf’s is a relatively small but cosy bar that frequently hosts top-notch live music gigs.
-The size means that the gigs are all quite intimate, as you can get right up close to the stage and get fully immersed in the performance.
+Mr. Wolf’s is a small but cosy bar that frequently hosts top-notch gigs.
+The size means that the gigs are intimate, you can get right up close to the stage and be fully immersed in the performance.

 The venue has an all-encompassing policy, meaning you can catch a large variety of genres, from wild and upbeat ska performances to more toned down acoustic sets.
 It is a popular spot with the Bristol students thanks to the cheap drinks and party atmosphere.

 - Incredible jazz performances every single night of the week

-- Admission is completely free, which allows you to come and go as you please
+- Admission is completely free, you can come and go as you please

-- Set in a pub that dates back to the 18th century
+- A pub that dates back to the 18th century

-Located on bustling King Street, The Old Duke is a legendary live jazz and blues pub where live music is played every night of the week.
+Located on bustling King Street, The Old Duke is a legendary live jazz and blues pub where music is played every night of the week.
 Admission is completely free, and the pub has been named as one of the most important jazz venues in the UK!
-The performances are top notch, and the style is generally inspired by traditional New Orleans jazz.
+The performances are top-notch, and the style is generally inspired by traditional New Orleans jazz.

 10 Other Awesome Things to do in Bristol This Weekend